-bers are left padded with zeroes.
-Thus, the attribute ACCTNO is obtained by (left) concatenating zeroes to the value of ACCT.

-2. The target system does not support payment amounts greater than 100.
+- 1. In the target relation, all the account numbers are left padded with zeroes.
+Thus, the attribute ACCTNO is obtained by (left) concatenating zeroes to the value of ACCT. - 2.
+The target system does not support payment amounts greater than 100.
 The attribute AMOUNT is obtained by breaking down the value of AM into multiple parcels with a maximum value of 100, in such a way that the sum of amounts for the same ACCTNO is equal to the source amount for the same account.
 Furthermore, the target field SEQNO is a sequence number for the parcel.
 This sequence number starts at 1 for each sequence of parcels of a given account.

-The implementation of data transformations similar to those requested for producing the target relation PAYMENTS of Example 1.1 is challenging, since the number of output rows, for each input row, is determined by the value of the attribute AM.
+The implementation of data transformations similar to those requested for producing the target relation PAYMENTS of Example 1 is challenging, since the number of output rows, for each input row, is determined by the value of the source attribute AM.
 In this case, the upper bound on the number of output rows cannot be determined by analyzing the data transformation specification.
 We designate these data transformations as unbounded one-to-many data transformations.
-Other sources of unbounded data transformations exist like, for example, converting collectionvalued attributes of SQL:1999 (Melton and Simon, 2002), where each element of the collection is mapped to a new row in the target table.
-In the context of data-cleaning, one commonplace transformation is converting a list of elements encoded as a string attribute.
+Other sources of unbounded data transformations exist like, for example, converting collection-valued attributes of SQL:1999 [22], where each element of the collection is mapped to a new row in the target table.
+In the context of data-cleaning, one commonplace transformation is converting a list of elements encoded as a string attribute into its atomic components.

-Currently, one has to resort, either to a general purpose programming language, to some flavor of proprietary scripting of an ETL tool, or to an RDBMS using recursive queries of SQL:1999 (Melton and Simon, 2002), or some sort of Persistent Stored Modules (PSMs) (Garcia-Molina et al., 2002, Section 8.2) like stored procedures or table functions (Eisenberg et al., 2004).
-To address the problem of expressing one-tomany data transformations in a declarative and optimizeable fashion, specialized relational operator named mapper was recently proposed as an extension to RA (Carreira et al., 2006).
+Currently, one has to resort, either to a general purpose programming language, to some flavor of proprietary scripting supported by an ETL tool, or to an RDBMS using SQL:1999 recursive queries [22], or some sort of Persistent Stored Modules (PSMs) [15, Section 8.2] like stored procedures or table functions [11].

+To address the problem of expressing one-to-many data transformations in a declarative and optimizable fashion, a specialized relational operator named mapper was recently proposed as an extension to RA [5].
 Informally, a mapper is applied to an input relation and produces an output relation.
 It iterates over each input tuple and generates one or more output tuples, by applying a set of domain-specific functions.
 This way, it supports the dynamic creation of tuples based on a source tuple contents.